 Microsoft Teams is used to communicate with the SOR and GPRA team, as well as with the rest of the staff at The Evaluation Center.
 You will be added to the "TEC Group" and "SOR Evaluation" teams when you start working and may be added to other teams during your time with us at TEC.
 Within the SOR Evaluation team, you will notice channels regarding each program evaluation, as well as GPRA.
 You can post publicly within these channels and send a private chat to anyone/groups.
-If you have a question about a specific client, please send Allyssa an email with the client ID and the question you have, do not send it through Teams and never send client identifying information (i.e. names) through unencrypted messaging.
+If you have a question about a specific client, please contact Allyssa using only the client ID and the question you have, do not include client names unless you send it through an encrypted email.